SaschaWillems/Vulkan/README.md

 ### [Bloom](bloom/)
 <img src="./screenshots/bloom.jpg" height="72px" align="right">

 Advanced fullscreen shader example implementing a separated gaussian blur using two passes.
-The glowing parts of the scene are rendered to a low-resoluation offscreen framebuffer that is blurred in two steps and then blended on top of the scene.
+The glowing parts of the scene are rendered to a low-resolution offscreen framebuffer that is blurred in two steps and then blended on top of the scene.

 ## Deferred